VizUM Beyond Data Visualization 11/11 4-7 PM

-VizUM is back!
-Join us on Monday afternoon, November 11, 2024, at the Newman Alumni Center as we welcome Lauren F. Klein, Rahul Bhargava, and Santiago Ortiz for lectures on new or more inclusive ways of looking at or understanding visualization.
-The event begins at 4:00 pm.
+REGISTRATION OPENS AT 3:30.
+Join us on TODAY November 11, 2024 (4:00-7:00 PM), at the Newman Alumni Center as we welcome Santiago Ortiz, Rahul Bhargava, and Lauren F. Klein for ViZUM 2024: Beyond Data Visualization lectures on new or more inclusive ways of looking at or understanding visualization.
+This event is free and open to the public.

 Launched in 2014, VizUM is a free annual data visualization symposium held featuring speakers who are pioneers in the field, whose vision drive products and styles we see around us daily, and who forge new ground in this domain.
 VizUM is sponsored by IDSC, the John S. and James L. Knight Foundation, the UM College of Arts & Sciences, and the UM School of Communication Center for Communication, Culture and Change.